JonasGessner/JGProgressHUD/README.md

 ```

 <b>Framework:</b><br/>
-1. Drag the `JGProgressHUD.xcodeproj` file into your Xcode project.<br>
+1. Drag the `JGProgressHUD.xcodeproj` file into your Xcode project.<br/>
-2. Add `JGProgressHUD.framework` to "Embedded Binaries" in the "General" tab of your project's target.<br>
+2. Add `JGProgressHUD.framework` to "Embedded Binaries" in the "General" tab of your project's target.<br/>
-3. Add the `-ObjC` flag to "Other Linker Flags" in the "Build Settings" tab of your project's target.<br><br>
+3. Add the `-ObjC` flag to "Other Linker Flags" in the "Build Settings" tab of your project's target.<br/>
-See the <a href="Examples">Examples</a> project for an example implementation of JGProgressHUD as framework.
-<br/><br/>

 After including JGProgressHUD as framework simply import `JGProgressHUD.h`:

 ```objc